xster/flutter-wiki/Rolling-Dart.md

 The Flutter repo does not use a `DEPS` file and `gclient` for its dependencies.
 Instead, the Flutter Engine version is in `flutter/bin/internal/engine.version`.

+## Dart Autoroller

+Dart is now automatically rolled into the Flutter engine repository on a regular basis.
+See [Autorollers](https://github.com/flutter/flutter/wiki/Autorollers) for more information.

 ## Using dart_roll_helper.py to roll the version of Dart used by the engine

 The `dart_roll_helper.py` script automates a large number of the Dart SDK roll steps, including: